 This Midwestern legend plays out every year on calm, dark, humid nights in early July.
-Anglers who only fly fish once a year drive hundreds of miles to play their part in the drama, while the mayflies themselves make the television news by showing up on doppler radar or calling snowplows out of dormancy to remove layers of Hexagenia duns from the bridges.
-In the cold trout rivers of Wisconsin and Michigan, huge nocturnal brown trout whose usual menu consists of smaller browns become, for a week or so, prime dry fly quarry.
+Anglers who only fly fish once a year drive hundreds of miles to play their part in the drama, while the mayflies themselves make the television news by showing up on doppler radar or calling snowplows out of dormancy to remove layers of Hexagenia (or "Hex") duns from the bridges.
+In the cold trout rivers of Wisconsin and Michigan, huge nocturnal brown trout whose usual menu consists of smaller brown trout become, for a week or so, prime dry fly quarry.

 According to the literature, these are the second largest mayflies in the United States, behind the related Litobrancha recurvata flies.
 However, there are credible reports of limbata exceeding 40mm in some locales that challenge this assumption.
 Read more...

 |I have read in many places that the Hex nymph is a mud dweller.
 What does this mean?
 Does this mean they immediately change from egg to nymph and then burrow into the mud until emergence or do they simply burrow in the mud to find food and spend some time in the open water between meals?
 I have heard comments from fisherman that indicate they know the hatch has been happening when they see small holes in the muddy banks of the river.
 This is abit confusing to me.
 Could someone please clarify.|